 By this, it means that you must show up early in your yoga sessions.
 This will provide you with ample time to relax, prepare, and ready your mat.
 Speaking of yoga mats, are you sure that your mat is providing you with your comfort needs?
 There’s no need to keep showing up early only to experience discomfort throughout the yoga session.

 With so many yoga mat materials to choose from, not all will provide you with the comfort you need.
 You’ll need to find a mat that is not only comfy but one that’s stylish, luxurious, and easy to clean.
 Among such includes cork mats as they have these qualities.
-In addition to this, as you know it, cork is water-resistant and has non-slip properties, meaning that It’s the ideal type of mat you should consider for your yoga sessions.
+In addition to this, as you know it, cork is water-resistant and has non-slip properties, meaning that It’s the ideal type of mat you should consider for your yoga sessions, and you should also consider cleaning a cork yoga mat.

 - Keep your gadgets out of reach.